Braves vs. Pirates Player Props Betting Odds

-Player prop bet options for Bryan Reynolds and others are available when the Atlanta Braves host the Pittsburgh Pirates at Truist Park on Friday at 7:20 PM ET.
+Bryan Reynolds is one of the top players with prop bets on the table when the Atlanta Braves and the Pittsburgh Pirates play at Truist Park on Saturday (beginning at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!